ck00004/CobaltStrikeParser-Go/README.md

 CobaltStrikeParser.exe -u http://127.0.0.1 -o c2configflie.txt -t 10
 CobaltStrikeParser.exe -f c2urlflie -o c2configflie.txt -t 10 -br 5

 -u       This can be a url (if started with http/s)
 -f       This can be a file path (if started with http/s) -o       out file
--t   timeout
+-t       timeout. default:30
 -br      thread,import file valid. default:1
+-issave  save not decrypted data to file ,Saved in the data directory. default:false
 ```

 # 使用作为函数调用